arduino-libraries/Arduino_EMBRYO_2/docs/api.md

-# Arduino Embryo 2 library
+# Arduino EMBRYO 2 library

 ## StepMotor

 ### `StepMotor()`

-This function creates an instance of StepMotor Class for Embryo 2 that represent a linear axis of the robot.
+This function creates an instance of StepMotor Class for EMBRYO 2 that represent a linear axis of the robot.
 Use it at the top of your sketch, above `setup()` and `loop()`.

 #### Syntax